 Accessorise for Ascot

-With Royal Ascot fast approaching, it’s a time of hat heaven and headpiece galore.
-I love nothing more than creating headpieces that will accentuate the perfect Ascot outfit although there are some rules that it’s worth being aware of if you’re looking for a rather elegant piece for the races.
+With Royal Ascot approaching, it’s a time of hat heaven and headpiece galore.
+I love nothing more than creating headpieces that will accentuate the perfect Ascot outfit, although there are some rules that it’s worth being aware of.
 Read on to hear my top tips on all things Ascot related…

 Royal for a Reason

 Ascot was first set up by Queen Anne over 100 years ago and has been an annual event ever since.
-The dress code has been set up by the Royal Family and when it comes to elegance, the Queen clearly knows her stuff (when have you ever seen her Majesty at a formal event without a hat?).
-Traditional, timeless and stylish are the order of the day and with the Queen heading up the style stakes it’s less about the Queen’s English and more about her elegance.
+The dress code has been set up by the Royal Family and when it comes to elegance, the Queen clearly knew her stuff.
+Traditional, timeless and stylish have always been the order of the day.
+And we will certainly be glued to our screensthis to watch the royal parrade to see the styles worn this year by the Queen Consort, The Princess of Wales and the rest of the royal familly.

 Speaking of elegance, when in the Royal Enclosure, ladies are asked to wear formal daywear.
 This means that all skirts and dresses must be of a modest length (just above the knee or longer) and all dresses and tops must have a minimum of a one-inch strap (regardless of whether a jacket or pashmina is worn on top).